caiks/WBOT02/README.md

 ![actor002_model084_Film_Noir_001](images/actor002_model084_Film_Noir_001.png)

 The path length has increased from 8 to 11 and there are fewer siblings.
-The representation looks slightly better.
+The representation looks slightly better, but is still quite a long way off from an exact representation even though all of the *slices* along the path are *on-diagonal*.
+The examples are very varied and many do not resemble the original frame.
+Note that the entropies are higher because of the higher *valency* (32 versus 10).

+The statistics are very good for *model* 84, but this only partly translates into qualitative improvements.

+Let us consider the rethresholded  *model* 86.
+The statistics have remained much the same with high growth and a low multiplier.
+The mean path length is now 13.9, which is more than 3 steps longer than the mean path length for the corresponding non-computed *substrate* *model* 81.

 TODO -

-The statistics are very good, but whether this translates into qualitative or as-underlying-model improvements we have yet to see.

 compare 84 to 80 and 86 to 81